 Forward currency contracts The fund buys and sells forward currency contracts, which are agreements between two parties to buy and sell currencies at a set price on a future date.
-These contracts are used for hedging currency exposures.
+These contracts are used to hedge foreign exchange risk and to gain exposure to currencies.

 The U.S. dollar value of forward currency contracts is determined using current forward currency exchange rates supplied by a quotation service.
 The fair value of the contract will fluctuate with changes in currency exchange rates.
 The contract is marked to market daily and the change in fair value is recorded as an unrealized gain or loss.

 The fund records a realized gain or loss equal to the difference between the value of the contract at the time it was opened and the value at the time it was closed when the contract matures or by delivery of the currency.
 The fund could be exposed to risk if the value of the currency changes unfavorably, if the counterparties to the contracts are unable to meet the terms of their contracts or if the fund is unable to enter into a closing position.
 Risks may exceed amounts recognized on the Statement of assets and liabilities.